feresr/super-mario-bros/README.md

 Made for educational porpuses.
 No game-engine, only C++ and SDL2.

-It uses an ECS architecture, I took some cues from: https://github.com/redxdev/ECS although my implementation is probably less efficent, I'm not as confident with C++ as I'd like to be.
+I've used an ECS architecture for this project, I took some cues from: https://github.com/redxdev/ECS although my implementation is probably less efficent, I'm not as confident with C++ as I'd like to be.

+Author: Fernando Raviola
+Twitter: @fernandoraviola

 Contributions are welcomed!